horaja/flarum-aws-development/README.md

 ## Project Architecture

-This project is composed of three separate repositories that work together:
+This project is composed of three separate repositories that work together (all repositories can be found on my profile):

 1.  **`flarum-aws-development` (This Repo):** Contains the Docker and Docker Compose files to build and run the entire application stack.
 2.  **`flarum-ext-ai-tagger`:** A Flarum extension that triggers the AI tagging process.